Autumn colors: An Introduction to High Bit Depth GIMP's New Editing Capabilities

 - Blue channel: -0.500 / -0.500 / 2.000

-- Make and add a suitable Layer mask to the "Visible + Channel mixer to add Chroma" layer.
+- Make and add a "Chroma mask" to the "Visible + Channel mixer to add Chroma" layer:

-- Make a copy of the layer "Visible + Channel mixer to add Chroma".
+- Select the "Visible + Channel mixer to add Chroma" layer

-- Add the selection as a layer mask to the original "Visible + Channel mixer to add Chroma" layer, and then delete the modified extracted layer.
+- Make the "Chroma mask" layer invisible and add the selection as a layer mask to the original "Visible + Channel mixer to add Chroma" layer.
+Then dismiss the selection.
+Feel free to delete the "Chroma mask" layer as it won't be used again in this tutorial.

-Well, for images other than the one used in this tutorial nobody will hand you a pre-made chroma mask.
-So in reality, as you work in the Lightness Layer group you'll be tweaking the masked layer in the Chroma Layer group, maybe even quite a lot.
+Generally speaking, as you work in the Lightness Layer group you'll also be tweaking the masked layer in the Chroma Layer group.
 This is because although LCH Chroma is independent of Lightness, the appearance of Colorfulness is not.
 And the usual goal when editing a scene-referred image is to increase Colorfulness, not Chroma.